mumblez/gwg/README.md

 - add raw shell exec after update?
 - add slack notifications on errors
 - add cli flags and env vars
+- store config in a sqlite db? (so we can encrypt sensitive data)
+    - add `server` and `config` flags to explicitly run as a server and when not passed run as cli tool
+    - use gwg binary in cli mode to handle adding repo's ? (talk to server, encrypt data, check status etc...)
+- add basic web ui?
 - refactor